 EPA Marshall: Jointly funded by the Marshall Commission and the U.S. Environmental Protection Agency, these scholarships support research in the area of the environment and can be in any related field.
 Applicants may study at any appropriate UK Institution.
 The EPA Marshall Scholarship Program provides an opportunity for exceptional U.S. students to begin or continue their graduate environmental studies at a British university.
 To be eligible for the EPA Marshall Scholarship, applicants must first be selected as Marshall Scholars, applying in the usual way, and must be pursuing a graduate degree in one of the following areas:

 Any Marshall Scholar who is selected for research in an environmental field may be considered by the EPA for an EPA Marshall Scholarship.

-Application process: online submission (except for transcripts, which are to be mailed)
+Application process: online (except for hard-copy official transcripts, which are mailed)

-Application materials: Applications are made in one of eight regions in the United States.
-Candidates may apply in one region only - either that in which they have their permanent home address or ordinary place of residence/employment, or that in which they are studying.
+Application requirements: Applications are made in one of eight regions in the United States.
+Candidates may apply in the region of their home address or in the region of current residence/employment/study.